xixianykus/mk/content/blog/2019-12-02-a-new-netlify-cms-generated-post.md

 ---
 title: A new Netlify CMS generated post
 date: 2019-12-02T20:11:19.024Z
-description: Quick post to see if draft mode works
+summary: Quick post to see if draft mode works
 ---
 So this a quick post to see whether draft mode is working.